1j01/nw-screensaver/README.md

 * Screenshots

-* Application Icon

 * Allow local html pages from pasted file paths and from a Browse button

-* If there's at least one canvas on the page, hide everything that's not a canvas element or an ancestor of a canvas element.

 * Hide controls on things like Codepen
   (maybe if there's no canvas but there's an iframe, present the iframe as above) (also, set allowtransparency)

-* Ignore tiny canvases since that could be an issue (<100px ain't no screensaver I ever seen)

 * Shortcut to temporarily show all elements and allow interaction with the page